OkhammahkO/oz-poll/README.md

 ## Installation

 It's best if you install and manage this custom component via [HACS](https://hacs.xyz/).
-HACS opens up a whole world of options so it's really worth doing if you haven't already.
+HACS opens up a whole world of options so it's really worth setting up if you haven't already.

 HACS is also the best way to install and mananage another requirement for this project - The custom [Button card](https://github.com/custom-cards/button-card)  is the backbone of the Lovelace "card" for this project.
 Button Card is really cool of itself too so this is really nice to have too anyway.
+It's only required for the "card visual", not the actual sensor data.

 1. Install [HACS](https://hacs.xyz/)
 2. Install [Button card](https://github.com/custom-cards/button-card) (Using HACS installation method is recommended)